thejcannon/mypy-typing-asserts/README.md

 `typing-asserts` should be installed in to the same environment as your typechecker.

-`typing-asserts` can be installed by running `pip install typing-asserts`.
+It can be installed by running `pip install typing-asserts`.

 Alternatively if you're using `poetry`, `poetry add -D typing-asserts`.